rufuspollock-okfn/dataconverters/index.md

 * KML to GeoJSON
 * Shapefile to GeoJSON

 Please [file bugs][issues] for any unexpected behavior.
 If you like this sort of thing you may also like [Data Pipes - streaming data transforms in the browser][datapipes]!

-We have also have a review of [existing libraries and work][existing].
+Copyright 2007-2013 Open Knowledge Foundation.
+Licensed under the MIT license.
+Developed with generous support from Google.

 [issues]: https://github.com/okfn/dataconverters/issues
 [datapipes]: http://datapipes.okfnlabs.org/
 [existing]: docs/existing.html

+**Table of Contents**

+* This will become a table of contents (this text will be scraped).
+{:toc}

 ## Usage

+### Command line

 From the command line: